 How will I use the bathroom in my gown?
 This is when your bridesmaids really come in handy–and you need to seriously throw any modesty out the window.
 A bridesmaid will stand on either side of you to lift your dress up, while you focus on handling your undergarments.
-Some pros suggest sitting on the toilet backwards so that the train of the dress is not in danger of winding up in the toilet (you’ll still need your maids to lift the dress up).
+Some pros suggest sitting on the toilet backward so that the train of the dress is not in danger of winding up in the toilet (you’ll still need your maids to lift the dress up).
 Others recommend taking the dress off entirely, but that seems like a lot of work to us.

 What if I have my period on the big day?
 This is an inconvenience most brides don’t want to deal with on their wedding day (and night).
 If you are on the pill, your doctor can work with you to tweak them so you do not get your period the month of the wedding (this is usually done by skipping your placebo/sugar pills in the month or months before the wedding and starting a new pack of pills right away).
 If you’re not on the pill, still talk to your doctor–there might be something he can do.
-If you do have your period, you might want to add in some extra protection (a tampon and a pad) if so you don’t have to worry about an accident, and be sure to change them often.
+If you do have your period, you might want to add in some extra protection (a tampon and a pad) if so you don’t have to worry about an accident and be sure to change them often.